Tim-W-James/blog/2022/2-command-line-tools-for-productive-developers.md

 - Clipboard CLI utilities
 - `web-search` for using search engines via CLI
 - Create some aliases for frequently used commands.
 See all my aliases in my [`aliases.zsh`](https://github.com/Tim-W-James/.dotfiles/blob/main/oh-my-zsh/aliases.zsh).
 Note that for git aliases, it is best to define them in your [`.gitconfig`](https://github.com/Tim-W-James/.dotfiles/blob/main/.gitconfig).

+Feel free to add a comment suggesting any additional CLI tools and I'll add them to the list!